-Here is the price for their Classroom Lessons in Toronto:
+Here is the price for their Japanese Classes in Toronto:

 The school's full-course price, which is $429, is reasonable.
-The cost gets cheaper when using their seasonal coupons.
-At the moment of writing this article, using the coupon code "23B1T1" results in a discounted price of $399!
+The cost gets cheaper when using their seasonal coupons and "early bird" discounts, getting you a discounted price of $399!
 Unlike other Japanese schools, there is no enrollment fee or materials fee at Japademy.
 The course has a duration of 10 lessons, each lasting 105 minutes.
 The average learning cost at Japademy is $24 per hour, making it, by a large margin, the most affordable option to learn Japanese in Toronto.

 TJLS offers its Adult Program based on the information below: